ToniWilliams1/CitySpacesNY/README.md

 Once marked complete, the user can faciliate a reflection discussion about the project they completed.

-Users can see the live weather conditions in New York City.
+Users can see the live weather conditions in New York City for outdoor service events.

 ## Things To Add